 Vegetation planting guidelines, in the form of an appendix, provide information on what types of plants meet the ordinance criteria for native or hardy vegetation (see http://www.townofduck.com/pzi/pzi.vegetationplantingguidelines.pdf).
 The ordinance provides for Town Council review of special exceptions in extraordinary circumstances.

 Frequently Asked Questions

 Does this regulation affect me if I already have a house built and my site is developed, but I want to take out a tree or some bushes?
-Homeowners with existing homes may remove trees (less than 24” diameter at breast height) or vegetation without permits and without submission of a vegetation management plan provided there is a minimum of 15% vegetation remaining on the lot.
-If the minimum of 15% is not met, then removal of any trees or shrubs will trigger the requirement for a vegetation management plan and planting to the 15% threshold.
+Homeowners with existing homes may remove trees (less than 24” diameter at breast height) or vegetation without permits and without submission of a vegetation management plan provided there is a minimum of 15 is not met, then removal of any trees or shrubs will trigger the requirement for a vegetation management plan and planting to the 15% threshold.

 What if I don’t like trees or they don’t grow well on my lot?
 The ordinance is flexible.
 You may plant trees or bushes or any combination of trees and bushes to reach the vegetative canopy requirements.
 Two small canopy trees or ten mulched shrubs (3 gallon size) may be substituted for a large tree.

 What if I want to plant something that isn’t on the Town’s list of acceptable vegetation?
 You may plant whatever you like on your lot.
 However, the trees and shrubs on the Town’s list of acceptable vegetation are either native or known to do well in our environment and only those trees will count toward the 15% minimum planting requirement.
 Additional cultivars or types of vegetation, other than those specifically listed as prohibited or undesirable, may be substituted and count toward the minimum requirement if approved by the Director of Community Development.